 - Streamline functions and operations when possible

-IRM provides for a Strategic Initiative Fund that supports university-wide priorities, such as student success, research excellence and revenue growth strategies.
-Revenue units pay a "participation fee" to the Strategic Initiative Fund based on a percentage of their revenues generated.
+IRM provides for two Strategic Investment Funds (SIF) that support university-wide priorities, such as student success, research excellence and revenue growth strategies.
+Revenue units pay into the Strategic Initiative Fund based on a percentage of their revenues generated.